 Union Square restaurants can be pricey.
-However, if you know where to look you will find some great options for less than $20 per person.
-Here are a few of the places I love to check out when my budget is tight or I'm looking for a nice, casual night out on the town.
+However, if you know where to look you will find some great options for less than $25 per person.
+Here are a few of the places I love to check out when my budget is tight or I'm looking for a casual night out on the town.

-Both their wraps and their plates come in at around $12 to $16 per dish so you can also grab a drink or another side and still say under $20 per person.
+Both their wraps and their plates come in at around $12 to $20 per dish so you can also grab a drink or another side and still say under $20 per person.

 If you are looking for a quick bite to eat, then check out Super Duper Burger.
 It's a fast food joint with tasty burgers and fries and a filling meal will cost around $10 per person.

 If you want to grab a beer with your meal, then head over to Bartlett Hall during Happy Hour.
 This is when you can pick up some cheap eats and also enjoy some beer specials.

 One of the best Union Square restaurants serving sushi at a decent price is Sakana Sushi Bar & Grill.
 Just a few blocks off the square, you will find this place packed with locals.

 You will also find some great deals on Union Square restaurants on both Groupon and Restaurant.com.

 Groupon is one of the first places I look for deals around Union Square and all of San Francisco.
 They offer a variety of deals.
 How their deals work is you usually buy a dollar amount at a discount and it can only be used at that restaurant.

 You can also pick up some discounts at no cost to you.
 For example, they have several deals running where you can get up to 15% to 30% off your meal just by downloading the deal to your app.
-It doesn't cost you anything, but is a great way for the restaurants to drive in more business.
+It doesn't cost you anything but is a great way for the restaurants to drive in more business.